JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 ## Systems of People

-Organizations of people are systems too.
+Organizations of people are systems, too.
 Rules governing their behavior and processes exist that are generally followed.

 When you first join an organization, though, it can be hard to feel that it's an understandable system.